Before you can use an SD card in your GoPro HERO9 Black, you’ll need to format it.

-There are two methods to formatting an SD card in the HERO9 Black:
+There are two methods for formatting an SD card in the HERO9 Black:

 - One uses the camera’s on-screen menu system.